phattaw/Project2/README.md

 ### Thanks for Visiting our Project's GitHub:

-Enjoy using the Heroku-Deployed version of our website here:
+Enjoy using the Heroku-Deployed version of our website here: https://pet-venue-review.herokuapp.com/

+(Create a new user account, and username and password are saved in local storage!)